-So to answer the question… Yes, puppies can typically go part of the night without needing to pee, but how long will depend on their age, size, and potty routine before bedtime.
+So to answer the question: Yes, puppies can go part of the night without needing to pee.
+How long will depend on their age, size, and potty routine before bedtime.

 Should You Wake up Your Puppy to Pee at Night?

 A frequently asked question amongst puppy owners is whether or not you should wake up your puppy to go out for a pee.
 Let’s run through exactly what you should do depending on their age.

 There are many different answers to this question and there are even more opinions.
 The only way to really know is to do some tests with your own puppy and see what works for you and them, after all, every puppy is different.

 The only danger in waking up your puppy at a set time every night is that you could unintentionally create a long-lasting bad habit.
 It is not ideal to have an adult dog waking you up at 3 am to go outside every night!

 During this time, it’s almost guaranteed your puppy won’t make it through the night without needing to pee.
 So what should you do?
 During this early stage, it is actually a good idea to wake up once and take your puppy out to pee.

 The reason being is that your puppy will definitely need to pee anyway and actively avoiding potty mistakes inside the crate will support your attempts at house training.